mafazsyed/vtk_to_abaqus_inp_converter_reader/README.md

 The application only runs on Windows platforms, as of the latest version.

 ## Installation Guide
-Download and run the VTKtoAbaqusINPConverter.exe file from the [GitHub Page](https://github.com/mafazsyed/VTKtoAbaqusINPConverter-Reader) page.
+Download and run the VTKtoAbaqusINPConverter_1.1.0.exe file from the [GitHub Page](https://github.com/mafazsyed/VTKtoAbaqusINPConverter-Reader) page.
 No installation is required.

 ## Overview of User Interface
 Figure 1 shows the user interface of the application with reference to each chapter for the feature’s user guide.